-Using Search to Search the Web
+Using the Search Box to Search the Web

 Say you're searching for something and come up with no hits.
 For example, you're on a neighborhood committee and you've volunteered to look into an issue with squirrels.
 You type "squirrels" in the Search box.
 No results?
 Press the F4 key to search the web.